 Verify Max Worker Threads Setting

-For instances of SQL Server 2005 and SQL Server 2008, set the max worker threads option to 0.
+Set the max worker threads option to 0.
 This enables SQL Server to automatically determine the correct number of active worker threads based on user requests.